laminas/laminas-filter/docs/book/v3/plugin-manager.md

 ## Registering Custom Filters

-Custom filters can be registered with the filter plugin manager using the `configure` method or bypassing configuration to the constructor.
+Custom filters can be registered with the filter plugin manager using the `configure` method or by passing configuration to the constructor.

 NOTE: The manager is based on the [plugin manager of laminas-servicemanager](https://docs.laminas.dev/laminas-servicemanager/plugin-managers/) and the [configuration follows the exact same pattern](https://docs.laminas.dev/laminas-servicemanager/configuring-the-service-manager/) as for a normal service manager of laminas-servicemanager.